Oracle Tutorial

 B) Both date arguments are the last days of the months

-The following statement returns 1 month because both arguments are the last day of the months:
+The following statement returns 1 month because both arguments are on the last day of the month:

 C) Both date arguments are not the same day